 Running Scripts on OpenVPN Connect and Disconnect

-Running OpenVPN Client for Windows with script file allows you to create the network drives to share on servers when starting VPN connections.
+Running OpenVPN Client for Windows using script file allows you to mapping network drives to servers shares when starting VPN connections.
 There are other options, such as running login scripts, printer redirects, or automated updating.
 This tutorial shows the installation and application of OpenVPN connection scripts.

 How to do it

 The OpenVPN GUI for Windows can be downloaded from the community website here.
-During installation, the OpenVPN directory is created under
+Upon during installation, the OpenVPN directory is created under

 %USERPROFILE%, including the folder config, which contains the configuration files (